 To receive their degree, students must complete core curriculum and general education courses.
 Class notes, lectures and assignments are often stored online, allowing students access to learning materials at their convenience.

 In this course, students learn how to conduct legal research and analyze case-specific data.
 Particular attention is given to the identification of legal precedents and their effect on contemporary issues in law.

 Students learn how to use legal software applications and online research sites.
 Skills include electronic filing, contract design and electronic data discovery.

 This course introduces students to the types of legal practice, professional legal organizations and the roles of the paralegal.
 Basic terminology, time management and ethical behavior are also discussed.

 Graduates of a paralegal associate's degree program obtain positions as legal assistants and paralegals.
-The BLS expected employment of paralegals to increase by 8%, about as fast as the average for all occupations, from 2014 to 2024.
-As of May 2015, the BLS reported a median annual salary of $48,810 for paralegals and legal assistants.
+The BLS expected employment of paralegals to increase by 12%, faster than the average for all occupations, from 2018 to 2028.
+As of May 2018, the BLS reported a median annual salary of $50,940 for paralegals and legal assistants.